Hesperian Health Guides

 CRP has developed a wide range of low-cost orthopedic and rehabilitation equipment adapted to the needs and lifestyle of local villagers.
 Examples are ground level wheelchairs, or ‘trolleys’, for those who cook and eat on the floor, and simple metal frame beds that can be easily lowered to near ground level for easy transfer into the low trolleys.

-Badd, a person with quadriplegia, pedals a CRP made “exercycle” while Delwar, paralyzed by tuberculosis of the spine, practices walking.
-A worker in the CRP-made wheelchair makes a bedside stand to be sold to a local hospital.
+Badd, a person with quadriplegia, pedals a CRP made “exercycle” while Delwar, a person with paralysis from tuberculosis of the spine, practices walking. | A worker in the CRP-made wheelchair makes a bedside stand to be sold to a local hospital. |

 Although CRP is much loved by people with disabilities and their families, it has suffered attacks —sometimes physical—from opposition groups.
 (Many successful community-directed programs have faced similar diffculties—partly because they provide friendly, flexible, effective care that differs so much from the services provided by many large institutions.)